 Berserk Button: Call post-Vietnam Lieutenant Dan a cripple all you want, but he will hurt you if you dare call Forrest any variety of "stupid."

 Try to even lay a hand on Jenny whenever Forrest is around.

 Beware the Nice Ones: Forrest is the most even-tempered individual you could ever hope to meet, but he has a Berserk Button when it comes to anyone hurting Jenny.
-He is also incredibly strong after being a football star and war hero.
+He is also incredibly strong due to being a football star and war hero.

 Bubba's momma serving dinner, then being served to.

-At the beginning of the movie, Forrest tries to get to know the bus driver, Dorothy Harris, because his mother has told him not to take rides from strangers and, Forrest being as dense as he is, to him introducing themselves won't make them strangers anymore.
+At the beginning of the movie, Forrest tries to get to know the bus driver, Dorothy Harris, because his mother has told him not to take rides from strangers and - Forrest being as dense as he is - to him, introducing themselves will make them not strangers anymore.
 At the end, Forrest Jr. immediately says upon being greeted onto the bus: "You're Dorothy Harris, and I'm Forrest Gump."

 Cassandra Truth: Forrest's revelation that he's the owner of the wildly successful Bubba Gump Shrimp Company sends one listener off in unbelieving hysterics.
 The old woman was unbelieving at first, until he shows her a picture of him and Lieutenant Dan on the cover of Fortune.